-- a.
-Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
-If so, describe. - Describe any known or possible contamination at the site from present or past uses.
-There is total petroleum hydrocarbon (TPH) contamination in the soil and groundwater from a home heating oil Underground Storage Tank (UST) and lead contamination in the soil throughout the site.
-Groundwater samples appear to not be impacted by metal contamination and TPH contamination in soil and groundwater appears to be localized to the area of the UST. - Describe existing hazardous chemicals/conditions that might affect project development and design.
+- Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.
-See above.
-There are no known underground hazardous liquid and gas transmission pipelines located within the project area. - 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+There are no known underground hazardous liquid and gas transmission pipelines located within the project area. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
 None known. - Describe special emergency services that might be required.
-The project health and safety plan outlines a protocol for any emergency services that could result from an accident during construction. - 5) Proposed measures to reduce or control environmental health hazards, if any: Remove fuel from the Underground Storage Tank (UST), Remove UST and remove soil impacted from leaking UST, remove the top 4' of soil to address both metals contamination and Knotweed infestation (noxious weed) throughout the site, adding an indicating layer of geotextile fabric and replace excavated soil with clean fill.
-A stamped site survey has reviewed the utilities in the area including gas lines.
-The contractor will complete 811 locates prior to any excavation. - b.
-Noise - What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
-Existing ambient and peak noise levels produced off site are generally limited to traffic and neighboring commercial use, none of which will affect the Proposal. - What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site.
-Short-term noise impacts from the Proposal are all construction related and will occur as
+The project health and safety plan outlines a protocol for any emergency services that could result from an accident during construction. - 5) Proposed measures to reduce or control environmental health hazards, if any: A stamped site survey has reviewed the utilities in the area including gas lines.
+The contractor will complete 811 locates prior to any excavation.
+Any remaining soil contamination discovered during the Property Transfer Soil Investigation will be disposed of appropriately or otherwise remediated prior to park construction.